cyclotruc/gitingest/README.md

 ## 🔒 WIP
-- Feedback/suggestions: Please open a github Issue or mail me: romain@coderamp.io
+- Feedback/suggestions: Please open a GitHub Issue or mail me: romain@coderamp.io
 - Repository cloning is limited to GitHub repositories only
 - Processing timeouts are implemented (10s for cloning, 15s for processing)
 - Request size limits are in place to prevent abuse